How to Make an Effective Exit-Intent Popup in JavaScript

 popup.css

 You also want to add a z-index to make sure it covers other elements on the page that already appears on top of everything — like tooltips for example.
-By assigning 0 for each position, it will be stretched for the whole screen.
+By assigning 0 for each position, it'll be stretched for the whole screen.

 .newsletter {